Cj-Rodriguez101/OpenGem/README.md

 # Cj_ChatGPT
-ChatGpt App Using OpenAI api
+Gpt App Using OpenAI api and Gemini

 ## Features
 * Ask GPT 3.5, 4 and GEMINI any questions